 In order to kick off our 40th year, Special Citizens will host a Virtual Run called the “40 miles in 40 Days Virtual Challenge.”
 This event will take place from January 1st to February 9th.

 "Operating for forty years in the human services landscape is a great milestone and this year, we are holding many special events that will commemorate this work and our future development," says, Jessica Zufall, Ph.D.
-Chief Executive Officer.
+Chief Executive Officer."Operating for forty years in the human services landscape is a great milestone and this year, we are holding many special events that will commemorate this work and our future development."

 How this event works is pretty simple, you register on our website.
 Starting on January 1st, you can walk or run one mile per day indoor or outdoors.
 Each day can log your workout through various apps on your phone or connect to your Garmin, Fitbit, Mapmyfitness, or Runkeeper.